UnrefinedBrain/vue-metamorph/docs/guide/manual-migrations.md

 ::: danger

-Do not mutate the AST in manual migrations! vue-metamorph passes the same object to each manual migration plugin, so any mutations may cause incorrect results from later plugins.
+Do not mutate the AST in manual migrations! vue-metamorph passes the same AST object to each manual migration plugin, so any mutations may cause incorrect results from later plugins.

 :::